Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

   - Used to import additional form icons.

 - [Github](https://github.com/)
-  - Github stores my projects repository.
+  - GitHub stores my project's repository.
   - Provides a method for me to submit my project data for examination purposes.

 - [Gitpod](https://gitpod.io/)
-  - Gitpod served as my online-IDE during the project.
+  - Gitpod served as my online IDE during the project.

 - [Git](https://git-scm.com/)
   - Git is used in conjunction with the above for version control.